gogre/irgo/musicalstones.md

 and distracts from the matter at hand: the board, and the moves,

-So irgobot displays advantage changes right on the board, by colouring moves with their change in win%, as well as their absolute values,
+So irgo displays advantage changes right on the board, by colouring moves with their change in win%, as well as their absolute values,